War has been fought for many reasons throughout history.

 Location: Metaurus River, Marche, present-day Italy

-Battle Between: Roman Republic and Army of escaped slaves
+Battle Between: Roman Republic and an army of escaped slaves

 Date: 73–71 BC

-Slaves Army: 120,000 escaped slaves and gladiators total number unknown
+Slave Army: 120,000 escaped slaves and gladiators, total number unknown

-Third Servile War was the last in a series of slave rebellions against the Roman Republic, lead by the rebellious Roman slave Spartacus.
-The small group of 78 slaves and escaped gladiators grew into a massive army consisting of 120,000 men, women, and children.
-With the growing alert from the slave rebellions, the Romans formed an army of eight legions under the leadership of Marcus Licinius Crassus.
-The war ended in 71 BC with the decisive Roman victory.
+The Third Servile War was the last in a series of slave rebellions against the Roman Republic led by the rebellious Roman slave Spartacus.
+The small group of 78 slaves and escaped gladiators grew into a massive army made up of 120,000 men, women, and children.

 4. Battle of Gaugamela (331 BC)